 Speaking about the prospect of digital divorce, Head of Family Law at Co-op Legal Services Tracey Moloney said, “Although an online divorce process will not be available any time soon, when it is up and running it will be innovative and will cut down on Court time, hopefully freeing up the system to allow Judges to spend more time dealing with more complex cases.
 It will also save the client time and expense.”

-For uncontested divorce cases our Fixed Fee Divorce costs £600 including VAT and provides you with a Divorce Solicitor to take you through the usual steps to get a divorce in England or Wales.
+Our Fixed Fee Divorce provides you with a Divorce Solicitor to take you through the usual steps to get a divorce in England or Wales.